eslint/eslint/docs/rules/brace-style.md

 }
 ```

-Another style is called [Allman](https://en.wikipedia.org/wiki/Indent_style#Allman_style), in which all the braces are expected to be on their own lines without any extra indentation:
+Another style is called [Allman](https://en.wikipedia.org/wiki/Indent_style#Allman_style), in which all the braces are expected to be on their own lines without any extra indentation.
+For example:

 ```js
 if (foo)